surajrampure/imt-decal-book/src/proofs/series-and-sequences.md

 We'll introduce these ideas as they tie in quite well with proof techniques.
 We will show how to prove the identities in this article in multiple ways.

-If you're uncomfortable with sigma notation, please refer to the appendix note on **[Sigma and Pi Notation](../appendix/sigma-and-pi-notation.html)**.
+If you're uncomfortable with sigma notation, please refer to the note on **[Sigma and Pi Notation](../misc/sigma-and-pi-notation.html)**.

 <br>